 Connecting is very much this year’s mood, so it was almost inevitable that slow travel would make it on to the list of family travel trends for 2021.
 Slow travel is all about experiencing local life and culture, learning about destinations at a grass roots level, giving back to local communities and leaving nothing behind, apart from goodwill.
 If you’re new to family slow travel, Experience Travel Group is a good place to start.

-Since getting out into the fresh air became a bit of a luxury, real adventure holidays have become yet another seize-the-moment family holiday trends for 2021.
+Since getting out into the fresh air became a bit of a luxury, real adventure holidays have become yet another seize-the-moment family holiday trend for 2021.
 Nowhere does wild adventure better than Iceland and it recently reopened borders with fairly straightforward guidelines.
 If your heart’s set on on finding limitless thrilling activities for kids, this is the place for all that.
 Despite the name, Iceland’s summers tend to be mild and it’s an amazingly easy country to travel around, even at its most remote.
 And if you want Northern Lights before winter sets in too hard, they can often be seen just outside Reykjavik as early as mid-September.

 Lower levels of traffic, quieter cities, fewer people out and about, resulted in quite a few miracles of nature being spotted all over the UK in the past year.
 Deer were even seen wandering around the centre of semi-deserted Glasgow at one point.
 So it’s not too much of surprise to discover a surge of interest in wildlife holidays, though this year family travel trends are pointing towards observing wildlife in the wild.
 And from gorilla trekking in Bwindi Impenetrable Forest to whale watching off the coast of Iceland or walking safaris in Zambia, this is one trend that encompasses quite a few of the others on the 2021 list.